 This course is the second semester of German.
 This elementary level course is a study of the German language and German-speaking cultures with continued emphasis on the development of communicative skills and basic structures through listening, speaking, reading and writing.
 This course will cover the second half of the free online textbook Willkommen Deutsch für alle (Einheiten 6, 7, 8, and 10).

 German 201 German III (5 units)

 German 201 is the third semester of German.
 This intermediate level course is a study of the German language and German-speaking cultures, focusing on intermediate level structures and readings of culturally relevant authentic materials.
 Emphasis is on developing oral, listening, reading and writing skills in order to acquire proficiency in German.
-Class is conducted in German with a free textbook / resources.
+Class is conducted in German with the free textbooks Willkommen Deutsch für alle 1 (Einheit 9 only) and 2, and other free resources.